 Clean electric guitars and other instruments have many things in common.
 Most times you use the same tools and follow somewhat similar steps.

-When you mix metal guitars, the process is more straightforward.
-But a clean guitar tone is more delicate.
+When blending metal guitars, the procedure becomes more straightforward, while achieving a clean guitar tone requires a more delicate approach.

 But before you start recording clean guitars, there is an important thing to do.
 And it’s to create two different clean guitar tones.

 It adds depth and stereo sound to the mix.
 The guitar sound in the mix will be much full and rich when you double-track your guitars.

 The important thing is to create two different guitar tones.
 They don’t have to be drastically different but both should be unique in their way.
 Use different guitars, mics, guitar amps, or amp settings.